 The better TFD triads set off on an innovation journey together.
-They understand that one of the most rewarding parts of innovating is the process of getting from here to there.
-They thrive on the joy of the value creation process.
+They understand that one of the most rewarding parts of innovating is getting from here to there.
+They thrive on the joy of the value-creation process.

 Let's imagine what happens if the Doer is the one who brainstorms the idea and just does it.

 She thinks, "I have this brilliant idea," and goes to work on it by herself.
 Time passes, and hardly anyone buys what she is selling.
 She understands the math associated with how to build it.
 She has the means (e.g., capital, time and more) to bring it to market.
 But she fails to involve the other two other triad members.
 She wastes time and money building something a reasonable Thinker may have deemed foolish, and an insightful Feeler may have deemed uninteresting — a tragic end to what could have been something grand, something enduring.

 TFD Triad Proof Test